Ho-Ro/nanovna-tools/README.md

 A very simple template to explore the NanoVNA or tinySA serial communication and build own applications.
 When called without options it connects to the 1st detected NanoVNA or tinySA.
 The script sends the command `vbat` and displays the result.
-It does it step-by-step with commented commands to make own modifications.
+It does it step-by-step with commented commands to make own modifications easy.

 ```
 usage: nanotiny_communication_template.py [-h] [-d DEVICE] [-D] [-v]